 A short note before we dive in.

-This article won’t discuss topics like off-page SEO, link building or even keyword research.
+This article won’t discuss topics like off-page SEO, white hat link building or even keyword research.

 Instead, it will be dedicated entirely to one of the less known aspects of SEO – LSI keywords.